-I first ate these out of the ordinary Fig Gruyere Crostini when a friend served them at our book club.
+I first ate these out-of-the-ordinary Fig Gruyere Crostini when a friend served them at our book club.
 Gooey Swiss cheese, salty blue cheese along with fig spread, honey, and rosemary created an amazing, unforgettable appetizer!

-Fig Gruyere Crostini on a white appetizer plate with a wooden honey drizzler
+Fig Gruyere Crostini on a white appetizer plate with a wooden honey drizzler.

 We planned to have cocktails and appetizers with some friends before setting out to a nearby sausage festival for dinner.
 The weather was not cooperating.
 It seems that monsoon season had hit Indiana in August!
 We gathered for drinks, wondering whether we’d actually get dinner that night.
 But knowing my friends, I figured there would be a lovely spread.
 I decided to make these Fig Gruyere Crostini to share.